 This publication of the results of EUROSTUDENT IV represents an important contribution to comparative research on European higher education.
-The study, the 4th in a series, provides a comprehensive Synopsis of Indicators on the social and economic conditions of student life from 24 countries.
-The EUROSTUDENT research programme has evolved from modest beginnings; only 8 countries were included in the first study published in 2000; 11 countries were included in the 2005 study while the 2008 publication involved 23 countries.
+This study, the fourth in a series, provides a comprehensive Synopsis of Indicators on the social and economic life of students from 25 countries.
+The EUROSTUDENT research programme has evolved from modest beginnings; only eight countries were included in the first study published in 2000; eleven countries were included in the 2005 study while the 2008 publication involved 23 countries.
 The increased scope in coverage has been matched by a corresponding development in methodological sophistication.

 It is a compliment to the initiators of this research programme that their acuity and strategic thinking has been recognised by key decision makers who have been entrusted with developing the European Higher Education Area.
-Both the European Union (Council of the European Union, 2010) and the Ministers Responsible for Higher Education in the 47 countries involved in the Bologna Process (Leuven/Louvain-la-Neuve Communiqué, 2009) have come to emphasise increasingly the importance of the 'social dimension' of higher education policy.
-Both have recognised that a precondition for making progress on this dimension is the availability of relevant and reliable data on social conditions of student life and on mobility.
-The findings from the EUROSTUDENT Surveys have come to form an important element in the creation of this data base, which is used for policy development and evaluation.
+Both the European Union (Council of the European Union, 2010) and the Ministers responsible for higher education in the forty-seven countries involved in the Bologna Process (Leuven/Louvain-la-Neuve Communiqué, 2009) have come to emphasise increasingly the importance of the 'social dimension' of higher education policy.
+Both have recognised that a precondition for making progress on this dimension is the availability of relevant and reliable data on social dimensions and on mobility.
+The findings from the EUROSTUDENT Surveys have come to form an important element in the creation of this data base which will be used for policy development and evaluation.
 Thus, what started out as a modest comparative research project has acquired a strategic importance in European higher education policy making.

 The increasing importance of comparative research such as reported here is linked to the nature of the 'governance processes' used by the European Union and in the wider Bologna Process.
-Both have adopted the Open Method of Coordination (OMC), which operates by securing agreement in respect of joint policy objectives through agreed declarations and commitments and through institutionalising stocktaking mechanisms which monitor and benchmark achievements and report on best practice.
+Both have adopted the Open Method of Co-ordination (OMC) which operates by securing agreement in respect of joint policy objectives through agreed declarations and commitments and through institutionalising stocktaking mechanisms which monitor and benchmark achievements and report on best practice.
 Comparative research enables policy makers to place the experiences, successes and achievements in their own country within the context of what is happening in other countries.
 Although perhaps less appreciated it also offers scope for supranational organisations to influence policy making at national level.

-The Synopsis of Indicators provides a wide range of data on: transition routes into higher education; the characteristics and the social make-up of national student populations; types and modes of study; time budget for studies and employment; levels and sources of financial resources; patterns of living expenses and student spending; types of accommodation; student mobility; and students' assessment of their studies and future plans.
+The Synopsis of Indicators reported here replicates those from the earlier studies, especially those reported from the 2008 survey.
+The study provides a wide range of data on: transition routes into higher education; the characteristics and the social make-up of national student populations; types and modes of study; time budget for studies and employment; levels and sources of student financial resources; patterns of living expenses and student spending; types of accommodation; student mobility; and students' assessment of their studies and future plans.
 This publication on indicators is complemented by a series of National Profiles on each participating country which can be downloaded from the website.
 These National Profiles report all of the data which a country has delivered and include commentaries by the national research team on the quality and comparability of the data.
 A key element of the reporting structure is the online access which is provided to all of the data provided by the national teams.
 This invaluable resource will facilitate secondary analysis of the data.
 The dual publication strategy reflects the methodology adopted.
-The project is centrally coordinated by HIS, Hanover, Germany, in conjunction with an International Consortium which includes members of the EUROSTUDENT Network, representing participating countries.
+The project is centrally coordinated by HIS, Hannover, Germany, in conjunction with an International Consortium which includes members of the EUROSTUDENT network, representing participating countries.
 Each participating country is responsible for its own national survey; country participation is dependent on the adoption of core questions, central data conventions and agreed time lines in data delivery.